fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 >  It's a space created to give value to responsible tourism: a tourism that enhances the cultural, environmental and historical heritage of the historic path, creating opportunities for small enterprises and for a conscious development of the territory.

-The key point of the Fusepool P3 use-cases is to use Linked Open Data as an enabling technology that can link together tourism data with cultural data and mobility data.
+The key point of the Fusepool P3 use cases is to use Linked Open Data as an enabling technology that can link together tourism data with cultural data and mobility data.
 Our stakeholder talk about an “Extended Touristic Experience”.

 As mentioned before data is available in many different formats.
 In best case for the app developer the data format is standardized and well supported in ETL tools.
 Unfortunately this is rarely the case as every data user has his own, mostly proprietary data management tool or application for maintaining it.
 This can be well seen in the available datasets from the two provinces PAT and RET.
 There are a few standardized and semantically meaningful data sets in formats like KML[^kml] or Shapefile[^shapefile], which are used for expressing geographic annotation and visualization.
 In between that there are semantically still quite valuable XML formats.
 One example is weather data[^weather] about the province, although in a non-standard schema and using italian identifiers for the XML elements.
 The vast majority of the data is available in semantically poor data formats like CSV or JSON.